stineb/personal_website/content/mind/_index.md

 - How can we simulate stomatal and biochemical limitations on photosynthesis during droughts?
 - What is the apparent rooting zone water capacity and how is it controlled by climate and groundwater depth?

 We will use data from ecosystem flux measurements and remotely sensed green vegetation cover to constrain new modelling approaches that are funded in ecohydrology and plant hydraulics.
 Research will lay the foundations for extending current-generation vegetation models beyond simulating the water balance in the topsoil: groundwater access and a varying rooting depth across climatic gradients are a key target for our predictions and are important quantities for understanding carbon-water couplings in the Earth system.
-For this research line, we will collaborate with [Prof. Stan Schymanski (LIST, Luxembourg)](https://www.list.lu/en/news/list-welcomes-fnr-attract-fellow-stan-schymanski/).
+For this research line, we will collaborate with [Stan Schymanski (LIST, Luxembourg)](https://www.list.lu/en/research/project/wave/).

 ### Postdoc: Scaling from trees to the forest